frederikkemarin/BEND/README.md

 ## Citation Guidelines

-The datasets included in BEND were collected for a variety of sources.
-When you use. any of the datasets, please ensure to correctly cite the respective original publications describing each dataset.
+The datasets included in BEND were collected from a variety of sources.
+When you use any of the datasets, please ensure to correctly cite the respective original publications describing each dataset.

 ### Gene finding ([GENCODE](https://www.gencodegenes.org/))